Painter’s tape is one crucial thing you will need when you don’t want to mess up your paint project.

 One side with 3M Scotch Blue and the other with Frog Tape.

-After having applied the paint evenly and waiting for about six to seven minutes, I removed the tapes from both sides.
+After having applied the paint evenly and waiting for about six to seven minutes, I removed the tape from both sides.

 And guess what…